-Ms. Leung Pik Kwan (梁碧君), aged 41, was appointed as an independent non-executive Director on 8 February 2018.
+Ms. Leung Pik Kwan (梁碧君), aged 42, was appointed as an independent non-executive Director on 8 February 2018.
+She is also the chairman of the audit committee (the "Audit Committee") and the remuneration committee (the "Remuneration Committee") of the Company and a member of the Nomination Committee.
 Ms. Leung is currently a certified public accountant practising as a sole proprietor and provides audit and assurance services.
 Ms. Leung obtained a bachelor's degree of Arts in Accountancy from the Hong Kong Polytechnic University in November 2001.
 Ms. Leung was admitted as a member of the HKICPA in January 2005 and a practicing member of the HKICPA since 2009.